Section – Ais compulsory. All parts of this section are to be answered on the separately provided

 OMR Answer Sheet which should be completed in the first 25 minutes and handed over to the

 Centre Superintendent.
 Deleting/overwriting is not allowed.
-Do not use lead pencil.
-1st-year Psychology Paper 2019 Federal Board.11 one now get
+Do not use a lead pencil.
+1st-year Psychology Paper 2019 Federal Board.11 one now get a best fresh copy

 Choose the correct answer

 Choose the correct answer A/ é TCTD by filling the relevant bubble for each question on the

 OMR Answer Sheet according to the instructions given there.
 Each part carries one mark.

 1) if you feel as if you could no longer deal with everyday events and that coping even with minor things

 A. A clinical psychologist B. An environmental psychologist

 Cc.
 A community psychologist D. A biological psychologist

 2) Which area of psychology is utilized in other subfields of psychology to conform these with scientific